How to Develop Business Relationships the Right Way

 DO know what is personally important to the prospect.

 Is your prospect a board member of her favorite charity?
 Does your prospect support a particular foundation?
 Knowing what is personally important to the prospect helps you to pass on information of value.

 DON’T pretend you have a common interest in something that you don’t.

 Pretending you like golf when you can’t tell a putter from a driver, your insincerity will shine through like a sliced drive.
-If you can’t find common ground or interests, work on getting to know the prospect through breakfast or lunch invitations and eventually you’ll find an interest that syncs.
-Lunch and breakfast isn’t all about business, but it’s an opportunity to strive to know the man or woman behind the business you’re prospecting.
+If you can’t find common ground or interests, work on getting to know the prospect through breakfast or lunch invitations, and eventually, you’ll find an interest that syncs.
+Lunch and breakfast aren’t all about business, but it’s an opportunity to strive to know the man or woman behind the business you’re prospecting.

 DON’T step over the line when your intent is to develop a business relationship!

 Inviting your prospect to your house for a cookout or graduation celebration.
 Don’t push the business relationship too soon in the process.
 Let it unfold naturally.

 DON’T disclose personal information that you’d reveal to a close friend.